Radio 2 in the Park: Live in Hyde Park 2020

-This year's Live in Hyde Park will be a virtual affair due to coronavirus.
+This year's Live in Hyde Park was a virtual affair due to coronavirus.

-On 12 and 13 September 2020, the BBC will air new sets recorded from home by Sheryl Crow, Nile Rodgers and Chic featuring Rebecca Ferguson, Craig David, Erasure, Sir Tom Jones, The Killers, John Legend, McFly, Gregory Porter and The Pretenders.
+On 12 and 13 September 2020, the BBC aired new sets recorded from home by Sheryl Crow, Nile Rodgers and Chic featuring Rebecca Ferguson, Craig David, Erasure, Sir Tom Jones, The Killers, John Legend, McFly, Gregory Porter and The Pretenders.
 Several past performances by Sir Elton John, Jeff Lynne, Kylie Minogue, Pet Shop Boys, Rita Ora, Sir Rod Stewart, Shania Twain, Smokey Robinson and Take That were also made available to watch on BBC iPlayer.

 Radio 2 Live in Leeds 2022

-Following two cancelled years due to the COVID-19 pandemic, it was announced on 5 April 2022 that the event was to be rebranded as Radio 2 Live 2022 and would take place in Leeds at Temple Newsam on 17 and 18 September.
-The line-up was announced on 14 September by Zoe Ball, revealing that Simple Minds would be headlining the event.
+Following two cancelled years due to the COVID-19 pandemic, it was announced on 5 April 2022 that the event was to be rebranded as Radio 2 Live and would take place in Leeds at Temple Newsam on 17 and 18 September.
+The line-up was announced on 14 June by Zoe Ball, revealing that Simple Minds would be headlining the event.
 Ball also stated that two additional acts would be announced in the following weeks On 2 August, Robbie Williams and the BBC Concert Orchestra were revealed as the second headliner alongside Elbow and the Radio 2 DJ line-up, which features Richie Anderson, Sara Cox, Rylan Clark, DJ Spoony, Jo Whiley, Dermot O'Leary, Gary Davies, Trevor Nelson, Tony Blackburn, Kate Bottley, and OJ Borg.

-But the event was cancelled following the sad and tragic death of Queen Elizabeth II the previous day.
+However, on 9 September, but the event was cancelled following the death of Queen Elizabeth II the previous day.

+Radio 2 in the Park, Leicester 2023

+On 12 June 2023, it was announced that Leicester would be hosting Radio 2 in the Park on Saturday 16 and Sunday 17 September at Victoria Park.
+The following day, Zoe Ball announced the full line up, with Kylie Minogue as headliner and also featuring Rick Astley, Sam Ryder, James Blunt, Bananarama, and Tears for Fears, the latter two of whom were previously slated to appear at the 2022 event, which was cancelled last year due to the death of Elizabeth II.
+The festival featured DJ sets from Gary Davies, Rylan Clark, and Scott Mills.